 Areas of Interest

-Emily McLemore is a Ph.D. student specializing in medieval literature.
-Her research focuses on representations of women, the female body, and sexuality during the Middle Ages and explores the trans-historical connections between medieval and contemporary thought and practices.
-Her Master of Arts thesis examines two understudied female characters in Geoffrey Chaucer’s Canterbury Tales who emerge as subversive figures by striving to maintain control over their bodies and being.
-The project posits sexual control of women’s bodies as a central feature of masculine power structures and reveals a lineage of willful behavior by women that has afforded them agency when they would otherwise have none.
-In addition to her work with Chaucer, Emily has also written extensively on the lais of Marie de France and Beowulf.
+Emily McLemore is a Ph.D. student specializing in Medieval English literatures with a minor in Gender Studies.
+Her research focuses on representations of women, the female body, and sexuality during the Middle Ages.
+She most often explores the intersections of gender, sex, and violence and examines the trans-historical connections between medieval and contemporary thought and practices.
+Her Master of Arts thesis, in which she positioned two understudied female characters in Geoffrey Chaucer’s Canterbury Tales as subversive figures striving to maintain control over their bodies and being, was nominated for Oregon State University’s All-University Thesis Award.
+The project posited sexual control of women’s bodies as a critical feature of masculine power structures and illuminated how these female characters’ willful behavior afforded them agency when they would otherwise have none.
+In addition to her work on Chaucer, Emily has also written extensively on Sir Orfeo, the lais of Marie de France, and Beowulf.

 “Willed Women: Female Bodies & Subversive Being in the Knight’s and Second Nun’s Tales.”
 Master of Arts Thesis, Oregon State University.
 May 2017.